BANG Arts Festivals, Richmond Professional Institute,

 -

-- A performance of the so-called "New Dance" will be given
+- A performance of the so-called "New Dance" will be given by

-by Judith Dunn assisted by musicians, Bill Dixon and Alan Silva.
+Judith Dunn assisted by musicians, Bill Dixon and Alan Silva.

 -

-- Miss Judith Dunn has been recently associated with a group of young
+- Miss Judith Dunn has been recently associated with a group of

-Schneeman, sculptress; Yvonne Rainer, Steve Paxton, Carolyn Brown, Lucinda
+Steve Paxton, Carolyn Brown, Lucinda Childs, Anthony Holder, and

-Childs, Anthony Holder, and Deborah Hay, dancers, some of whom have been
+Deborah Hay, dancers, some of whom have been associated with Merce

-Dance Group (when they were based at Judson Memorial Church).
+(when they were based at Judson Memorial Church).

 -

-- The repertory of the "New Dance" Dancers is made up of their
+- The repertory of the "New Dance" Dancers is made up of their own

-own dances which incorporate traditional dance movements, ordinary gestures,
+dances which incorporate traditional dance movements, ordinary

-improvisations and poetic interests are expressed in works that have the
+assemblage, simple commentary, improvisations and poetic interests are

-spirit of play.
-Some of the pieces have scores,and all of the dances have
+have scores,and all of the dances have general instructions so that a

-general instructions so that a dancer's understanding of the piece's working
+dancer's understanding of the piece's working will enable him to create

-will enable him to create new situation in performance.
+new situation in performance.

-- Robert Morris , Judith Dunn, by Jerry Lake, 1967, to my other RPI BANG
+- Robert Morris , Judith Dunn, by Jerry Lake, 1967, to my other RPI

-PAGE: Morris,Dunn"" dance,BANG4
+BANG PAGE: Morris,Dunn"" dance,BANG4

 Arts Festival,Richmond Professional Institute, RPI>VCU,1963-1967